benschw/recipe/content/camping/paella.md

 - Cook
 	- let cook un disturbed for about 30 minutes, rotating the pan occasionally to avoid hot spots
 	- (mix in seafood if using after about 10 minutes)

+notes:
+- I added liquid as it cooked to keep from drying out, but ended up not getting a crust on the bottom
+- I used less of a few ingredients to make sure it fit in the pan